 - train or restrain pets from touching or approaching them;

-- keep horses and livestock a safe distance from infested oak trees - covering or stabling can help;
+- keep horses and livestock a safe distance from infested oak trees – cordoning off infested trees, covering and stabling can help;

 - see a pharmacist for relief from skin or eye irritations after suspected OPM contact;

 - call NHS111 or see a doctor if you think you or someone in your care has had a serious allergic reaction - tell the doctor you suspect OPM contact;